 Department of Labor

-- $4.9 billion for payments under the Unemployment Insurance, Pandemic Unemployment Assistance, Federal Pandemic Unemployment Compensation, Mixed Earner Unemployment Compensation, and Lost Wages Assistance programs.
+- $214.5 million for payments under the Unemployment Insurance, Pandemic Unemployment Assistance, Federal Pandemic Unemployment Compensation, and Mixed Earner Unemployment Compensation programs.

 Division of Military and Naval Affairs

-- $1 million for purchases to support the COVID-19 pandemic response, including food and drink and vehicle rentals.
+- $2 million to support the COVID-19 pandemic response, including $1.6 million to ELRAC LLC for vehicle rentals.

 State University of New York

-- $9.8 million for purchases to support the COVID-19 pandemic response, including $491,000 to Remede Consulting Group Inc. for administrative and clerical services and $409,000 to Procare USA LLC for administrative, clerical, and other services.
+- $1.4 million to support the COVID-19 pandemic response, including $491,000 to Remede Consulting Group Inc. for administrative and clerical services and $409,000 to Procare USA LLC for administrative, clerical, and other services.

 Office of Temporary and Disability Assistance

-OSC rejected tax refunds and credits valued at more than $2.4 million.
-The Comptroller’s auditors also recovered nearly $365,000 from vendors owing debts to the state and held payments of nearly $321,200 pending resolution of disputes between subcontractors and prime contractors.
+OSC rejected tax refunds and credits valued at nearly $2.8 million.
+The Comptroller’s auditors also recovered more than $224,900 from vendors owing debts to the state and held payments of nearly $321,200 pending resolution of disputes between subcontractors and prime contractors.

-Cumulatively through August for calendar year 2021, the Comptroller’s office has approved 11,062 contracts valued at $159.4 billion and has approved nearly 163.2 million payments worth more than $147.9 billion, including more than 147.5 million unemployment insurance payments valued at more than $41.8 billion.
-The office has rejected 1,026 contracts and related transactions valued at $4.9 billion and more than 102,800 payments valued at nearly $186.2 million primarily due to errors, improprieties or lack of documentation.
+Cumulatively through August for calendar year 2022, the Comptroller’s office has approved 11,490 contracts valued at $31.2 billion and nearly 22.3 million payments worth nearly $116.4 billion.
+The office has rejected 941 contracts and related transactions valued at nearly $4.8 billion and 40,900 payments valued at nearly $169.3 million primarily due to errors, improprieties, or lack of documentation.